 Consequently, less certainty and a higher degree of caution should be attached to our valuation than would normally be the case.
 For the avoidance of doubt, the inclusion of the 'material valuation uncertainty' declaration above does not mean that the valuation cannot be relied upon.
-Rather, the declaration has been included to ensure transparency of the fact that in the current extraordinary circumstances less certainty can be attached to the valuation than would otherwise be the case.
+Rather, the declaration has been included to ensure transparency of the fact that in the current extraordinary circumstances, less certainty can be attached to the valuation than would otherwise be the case.
 The material uncertainty clause is to serve as a precaution and does not invalidate the valuation.
-Given the unknown future impact that Covid-19 might have on the real estate market and the difficulty in differentiating between short term impacts and long-term structural changes, we recommend that you keep the valuations contained within this report under frequent review.'

-Impact of Covid-19 on the valuation of the Authority's share of direct and indirect property investments held by the Cumbria Local Government Pension Scheme
+Impact of Covid-19 on the valuation of the Authority's share of direct and indirect property investments held by the Cumbria Local Government Pension Scheme at 31 March 2020